carpentries/governance/minutes/2021/EC-minutes-2021-06-15.md

   separate long-term Committee (for example, "Values Committee") to apply these recommendations.
 * The Carpentries Operations Manager is prepared to lead the Core Task Force.
-EC member Aleks will represent the EC on the task force with the Treasurer as back-up).
+Executiv Council member Aleks will represent the Executiv Council on the task force with the Treasurer as back-up).
 Additionally, several members of our broader Carpentries community were suggested to serve on the task force and will be contacted once the list is finalized.
 * The deadline for generating a recommendation proposal is September.
   The Operations Manager is planning to schedule 2-3 meetings prior to September.
 Once current members have completed the preparation